 A – No… we have a couple of FIRST Lego League teams that are sponsored by parents and meet at public places.
-While it is easier to be part of a school, we encourage after school programs, churches and parents to start a team to allow students to join!
+While it is easier to be part of a school, we encourage after school programs, churches, and parents to start a team to allow students to join!

 Do I have to know how to do all of this myself?

 A – Of course not.
 No one knows all about “FIRST” on day one.
 We host coaches clinics and once you register your team, you become part of the FIRST family here in the Rio Grande Valley.
-There are lots of folks here locally and around the world that is excited to tell you how they are doing in FIRST.
-A coaches role is just to guide the team as coaches are prohibited from doing the work.
+There are lots of folks here locally and around the world that are excited to tell you how they are doing in FIRST.
+A coach’s role is just to guide the team as coaches are prohibited from doing the work.
 YouTube is your best friend.
 There are online manuals and classroom guides available from FIRST once you register.

 FIRST Core Values

 We express the FIRST philosophies of Gracious Professionalism and Coopertition through our Core Values:

 - Discovery: We explore new skills and ideas.

 - Innovation: We use creativity and persistence to solve problems.